Doncaster is a large settlement town and borough in South Yorkshire and sits around 20 miles from Sheffield.

 Closure of coal mines in the 1970s and the early 1980s caused some economic difficulties; the town then developed its service industry; the already good communication links with the rest of the UK supported this development.

 The Doncaster skyline is dominated by the minster in the middle of the town.
 The Frenchgate Shopping Centre holds an important position in the skyline, along with the Doncaster College Hub building and Cusworth Hall.
 Most of the old Doncaster College, the Council House and surrounding buildings have been demolished, and work has commenced to replace them with more modern facilities including a new theatre, council house and hotel which together will form the Doncaster Civic and Cultural Quarter.
 There are also plans for expansion onto land north of the new college (The Hub) if it gains university status.

-Due to its proximity to major urban centres and motorway/rail infrastructure, Doncaster has a number of major distribution centres, including the Doncaster International Railport, which dispatches goods to Europe by rail.
+The town is in close proximity to major urban centres and motorway/rail infrastructure, and also has a number of major distribution centres, including the Doncaster International Railport, which dispatches goods to Europe by rail.
 Large warehousing and logistic capabilities for retailers such as Next, Tesco, Ikea, Amazon and Faberge are also sited there.

 Eight new cities have been named for the Queen’s Platinum Jubilee, with at least one in every UK nation – and on the Falkland Islands and Isle of Man.

 pressSep 27, 2021

 Parcel delivery giant Hermes UK is recruiting for 1,400 jobs at a new South Yorkshire hub.
 The company’s new parcel distribution hub in Barnsley is due to be completed in September 2022.

 The conversion of the iconic Grade II listed Danum House in the heart of Doncaster by Empire has been shortlisted in the Regeneration Scheme of the Year category at the prestigious Northern Housing Awards.